This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Hurricanes and river flooding are common natural causes of water damage, as are high water tables and improperly graded ground.
 In some cases, massive amounts of water damage necessitate a sump pump repair or replacement, particularly in areas with high water tables.
 Installing a sump pump costs around $640 to $2,000, with an average installation price of $1,200.
 Other water damage preventive measures include installing a water alarm and regrading the ground near your home.

-Mold is a serious health issue since spores begin growing just 24 to 48 hours after moisture enters the environment.
-Removing mold costs around $1,100 to $3,400, with an average price of $2,200.
-Mold remediation is time-consuming and potentially dangerous work, best suited to experienced pros.
+Removing mold costs around $1,100 to $3,400, with an average price of $2,225.
 A local mold testing expert will analyze your property to assess the presence of mold and what type exists in the home, then call in a local mold remediation expert if necessary.

-Removing wall hangings and furniture
+Remove wall hangings and furniture from the affected area

-Turning off the power to your home
+Turn off the power to your home if it's safe to do so

 A water-damaged home can take around five days to dry, though this depends on the damage.
 As for dedicated cleanups and repairs, it goes in phases, with water extraction taking at least three days and full restoration taking weeks or even months.
 Replacing drywall, plumbing fixtures, and electrical components can take a few days as well.